quilime/organelle-monome/README.md

 # Install deps

+This may be incomplete as I've installed a lot of packages as I've been working on my organelle, YMMV.

    pacman -Syy git svn python

-# Option 1 (using serialosc to send/receive OSC):

 ## Install libmonome and serialosc